 Subordinating conjunctions showing cause and effect

 The subordinating conjunction that is simplest to explain is because.
 Because is a conjunction with just one purpose: to show a cause-and-effect relationship between a subordinate clause and a main clause.
 On its own, a clause beginning with because is incomplete.

 We have the sense that there is something missing here.
 Let’s add an independent clause so this statement has something to lean on.

 Now we will combine the two in a complex sentence.

-Other subordinating conjunctions that can show cause-and-effect relationships and function in the same way are for, as, since, therefore, hence, as a result, consequently, though, due to, provided that, because of, unless, as a result of, and so/so that.
+Other subordinating conjunctions that can show cause-and-effect relationships and function in the same way are for, as, since, though, due to, provided that, because of, unless, and so/so that.

 Another function of subordinating conjunctions is to show a relationship between two clauses involving a transition of time or place.
 Some examples of such subordinating conjunctions are once, while, when, whenever, where, wherever, before, and after.

 Subordinating conjunctions that fall in the middle of a sentence are generally not preceded by a comma.
 This is the opposite of what is done with coordinating conjunctions, or words that join two independent clauses (for, and, nor, but, or, yet, and sometimes so).